Vivendi CEO says future lies in content, media business

-PARIS Vivendi's (VIV.PA) future lies in the content and media business, and the French group may announce asset sales of its telecom units by its next annual shareholders meeting in April, its chief executive said in remarks published on Sunday.
+PARIS Dec 16 Vivendi's future lies in the content and media business, and the French group may announce asset sales of its telecom units by its next annual shareholders meeting in April, its chief executive said in remarks published on Sunday.

 In an interview with Les Echos newspaper, Jean François Dubos said the conglomerate, which began a strategy review in May, intended to boost its flagging share price and pay down debt, had not received firm offers yet for its three telecom units.